 “Embrace what you have – not what you once had.”

 So I did.
 We tried new things like snowmobiling together minus one on Christmas Eve; we ate a delicious dinner out instead of spending hours on our typical home cooked extravaganza.
 The elaborate decorations were set aside, and we settled for an inexpensive silver table tree, nothing like our beautiful decorated tree at home.

 After a full Christmas Eve of doing things, differently, we arrived at our hotel for the night.
 We still were not sure that our missing family member would be able to spend any time with us in our hotel room the next day.
 I kept praying; “Please let her be allowed a few hours to share with us on Christmas Day.”

 Not only was my prayer answered but I got to see what an amazing family I have.
 I saw qualities in each member of my family that I had never seen before.
 I recognized that each of us could rise to the occasion and make the most of the circumstances we had never expected.

 Sure, we missed doing the traditions we had built, but we understood what was most important.
-We knew that being together as a family was paramount and traditions could be set aside.
-Each of us had the ability to make new memories even in the midst of painful circumstances.
+We knew that being together as a family was paramount and everything else could be set aside.
+Each of us made new memories even in the midst of painful circumstances.

 Over the years I have gathered a few tips that might help you when you find the holiday traditions are hurting.